-A selection of quality high-definition video and photography, especially featuring HD time lapse work from Seattle and the Pacific Northwest
+A selection of compelling and iconic video imagery, especially featuring dynamic time lapse work from Seattle and the Pacific Northwest.

 These pieces highlight some of the extraordinarily beautiful and complex natural dynamics of light, water, air, and mountains.
 The time lapse process reveals some of the hidden motion and structure in our world that our eyes cannot see in ordinary time.

-TimeFrames Video is the Pacific Northwest's preferred provider of time lapse video selections and complete collections for use in your own film, conference, presentation, or website.
+TimeFrames Video is the Pacific Northwest's preferred provider of time lapse video clips and complete collections for use in your own film, conference, presentation, or website.
 TFV offers over 700 selections spanning a wide range of subjects.

 Email: firstname.lastname@example.orgFacebook: TimeFrames VideoTwitter: @timeframesvideoVimeo: TimeFrames VideoYouTube: TimeFrames Video